Around the World on Two Wheels - Travel Tips for the Cycling Nomad

 I’ve seen one of these before, but never a decent explanation of how to make one:

-My list of essentials looked something like this:
+My packing list for a cycle trip looks something like this:

 • Tent (light as possible)